lucidfeed-wq/Lucid-Feed/replit.md

   - **QualityScoreCard**: Shows comprehensive breakdown of all 5 scoring components with progress bars and explanations
   - **CommunityRating**: Star-based rating widget with comment support
   - Both compact and expanded views available for different contexts

+#### Quality Scoring System - Expected Behavior
+- **Brand New Papers**: Papers published today (or very recently) will have quality scores around 40/100 because they:
+  - Have 0 citations (citation metrics: 0 points)
+  - Authors not yet in Semantic Scholar (author credibility: 0 points)
+  - Still receive methodology quality (25 points), community verification (5 points), and recency (10 points)
+- **Established Papers**: Older papers with citation history will have significantly higher scores (60-90/100) due to accumulated citation counts, influential citations, and author h-index metrics.
+- **Citation API Status**: Both Crossref and Semantic Scholar APIs are working correctly - verified with test queries returning proper citation counts for established papers.
+- **Enrichment Coverage**: As of Nov 3, 2025: 282 journal items total, 41 with DOIs (14.5%), all from today's ingestion.
+Historical papers would show more varied scores.

 ### Feature Specifications
 - **RSS Feed Ingestion**: Supports ingestion from journals, Reddit, Substack, and YouTube, with expanded source lists.